oguimbal/jcool-docs/demander/push.md

 - **Claim computation & Scoring**: this option leverages justice.cool modelization and machine learning algorithms to compute the claims of the file.
 - **Onboarding**: in case of opt-in for claim computation & scoring, if some information is missing in what you have sent for the model, you can instruct us to create a form to fill-in this information manually.
 If you do not opt-in for this feature, then the dispute creation will fail in case of missing information.
+- **Lawyer**: if necessary, you can invite a lawyer on a dispute directly at the same time as its creation.
+You will need to provide the justice.cool identifier of the lawyer and the fee agreement signed.